Paramedics reroute ambulance for lifesaving stroke care

 Keren Dawson-Bowman, 45, of San Jose, is fully-functioning proof that advanced EMS field assessment and redirection saves lives and can also preserve quality of life.
 In late October 2018, Keren was living her life as normal.
 She was deeply focused in her role as a high school English teacher and college readiness specialist, and she enjoyed an active and healthy lifestyle with her family.
 She’d had a seasonal cold, typical of the time of year, and a few lingering headaches that she attributed to the cold.
 Only an unusual visual disturbance the night of October 27 brought her brief pause; she simply lay down until it subsided.

 Shortly after 5am the next day, paramedics were dispatched to Keren’s house with reports of a possible stroke victim.
 Keren’s husband had called 911 immediately upon recognizing that when his wife woke to use the restroom she was showing signs of stroke, including slurred speech and weakness on one side of her body.
-After a thorough protocol-based assessment, the paramedics determined not only that Keren met the criteria for stroke activation and ambulance transport, but that her medical emergency required rerouting from the PSC-certified hospital closest to her home to the nearest CSC.
+After a thorough protocol-based assessment, the paramedics determined not only that Keren met the criteria for stroke activation and ambulance transport, but that her medical emergency required rerouting from the PSC-certified hospital closest to her home to the nearest comprehensive stroke center (CSC).
 Within minutes, the neuro-critical care team at Good Samaritan Hospital was alerted to Keren’s condition and awaiting her arrival.

 Advanced imaging indicated that Keren’s right-side carotid artery was torn.
 The condition can lead to stroke if a clot forms near the tear restricting or blocking blood flow to the brain.
 Keren underwent emergency surgery to remove a blood clot and have two carotid artery stents inserted.
 She recovered in ICU for six days and was released from the hospital with no physical deficits.